rafrasenberg/rafrasenberg-website/content/posts/server/docker-container-management.md

 #### V. Running the stack

-Now you can run the stack with the following command.
+Now it is time to run the stack.
 Make sure you are in the `core` folder so docker can find the docker-compose file.
 On the first run I always like to check the process for errors before we use the docker-compose `--detach` flag.
 Run the following command:

 ```
 $ sudo docker-compose up
 ```

-Right now the Traefik dashboard should be available at `traefik.yourdomain.com` and `portainer.yourdomain.com` awesome! :fire:
+Right now the Traefik dashboard should be available at `traefik.yourdomain.com` and `portainer.yourdomain.com`, awesome! :fire:

-Now when you are sure that your containers are running correctly, run them in the background by using the `--detach` option:
+When you are sure that your containers are running correctly, run them in the background by using the `--detach` option:

 ```
 $ sudo docker-compose down && sudo docker-compose up -d